turingschool/front-end-curriculum/projects/build-your-own-backend.md

 * You're going to be seeding a lot of data all at once.
 Recall the "Seeding Large Datasets" example from the [Knex Lesson Plan](http://frontend.turing.io/lessons/module-4/knex-postgres.html) and brush up on how to work with `Promise.all()`
 * Remember you often have to RETURN the Promises you're using in your seed file.
 If you aren't getting any errors, but your data isn't being seeded, you're likely forgetting a `return` statement.
 * If you're trying to transform data from a CSV file, avoid using [this library](https://www.npmjs.com/package/knex-seed-file).

+## Rubric

+### Endpoints

+* **4** - Developer has implemented all 7 endpoints.
+All endpoints have appropriate status codes and clear, informative messages for error handling.
+* **3** - Developer has implemented all 7 endpoints.
+Some endpoints may not be using appropriate status codes.
+Error messaging is clear.
+* **2** - Developer is missing 1 - 2 endpoints and may be missing status codes.
+* **1** - Developer is missing more than 2 endpoints.

+### Data Persistence with SQL Database

+* **4** - The application persists data in a SQL database with correct relationships clearly defined
+* **3** - The application persists data in a SQL database but with some incorrect relationships bet
+* **2** - The application persist data in a SQL database in most scenarios.
+There may be instances/bugs where data does not persist or is not updated appropriately.
+* **1** - The application does not persist data in a SQL datanse

+### Documentation and Annotations

+* **4** - README provides in-depth documentation for what API endpoints are available, the parameters used (if any), as well as sample responses.
+Developer has a separate, dedicated git branch with detailed annotations (line-by-line) of what is happening in the server file.
+* **3** - README provides documentation for what API endpoints are available, the parameters used (if any), as well as sample responses.
+Developer has a separate, dedicated git branch with annotations for the server file
+* **2** - README provides documentation for what API endpoints are available.
+Formatting makes the README hard to read.
+Annotations in the server file are sparse.
+* **1** - There is no documenation and/or annotations on the server file

+### Workflow

+* **4** - Developer makes many small, atomic commits that clearly document the evolution of the application and do not contain irrelevant changesets that aren't reflected by the commit message.
+Developer(s) effectively use git branches and pull requests (with templates) to incorporate changes into the application, and are not pushing directly to master.
+Developer makes use of a sprint board, which is linked in the README.
+* **3** - Developer(s) use git branches and pull requests when applicable to incorporate changes into the application, and are not pushing fresh changes directly to master.
+Pull requests may sometimes not make use of a PR template.
+Developer makes use of a sprint board, which is linked in the README.
+* **2** - Developer make large, inconsistent commits that contain irrelevant changesets and make it difficult to follow the evolution of the application.
+Developer(s) rarely use git branches and frequently incorporate changes directly into master.
+* **1**  - Developer makes very few commits that each cover too much responsibility and aren't indicative of how the application evolved.
+Branches and pull requests are not used.